-Additionally, the environment in Spotswood is very relaxed and everyone is friendly and encourages each other to succeed.
+"Additionally, the environment in Spotswood is very relaxed and everyone is friendly and encourages each other to succeed.
 This atmosphere helps make the William and Mary experience more meaningful.
 I will always cherish my Spotswood family."- Sabrina Mayor '18

-	In addition to the academic rewards, there are several immediate, practical advantages to becoming a Sharpe Scholar:
+In addition to the academic course work, there are several immediate, practical advantages to becoming a Sharpe Scholar:

-	- A living-learning environment - Sharpe Scholars are required to live together in Spotswood Hall* - a dormitory specifically for Sharpe and other Scholars.
-This living-learning environment has many advantages, including:
+- A living-learning community (LLC) - Sharpe Scholars live together in Spotswood Hall* - a residence hall specifically for Sharpe and other Scholars.
+There are plenty of benefits to living in an LLC:

 - you will immediately be surrounded by people with whom you have at least one common interest